 JESUS REACHES OUT IN COMPASSION TO THE SUFFERING

-“Then the Lord passed in front of Moses and called out: ‘The Lord, the Lord God, is compassionate and gracious, slow to anger, abounding in loving devotion and faithfulness.’” – Exodus 34:6
+“The Lord passed in front of Moses and called out: ‘The Lord, the Lord God, is compassionate and gracious, slow to anger, abounding in loving devotion and faithfulness.’” – Exodus 34:6 –

-Compassion is love and empathy for those who are suffering, together with a desire to help and alleviate their suffering.
+Compassion is love and empathy for all… especially those who are suffering.
+It encompasses a desire to help and alleviate their suffering.
 Beyond just an emotion, compassion inspires action.
 As a tangible expression of love, compassion gets involved.

-Jesus embodied compassion.
-His supreme sacrifice for us was the ultimate act of compassion.
+Jesus models true compassion.
+His supreme sacrifice for us is the ultimate act of compassion.
 As our Savior, He stepped out and did for us what we could never do for ourselves.
 He eliminated sin and death on our behalf and gave us eternal life.

-Compassion was the driving force behind the ministry of Jesus.
-We read in Scripture of the many times Jesus was moved to compassion.
-It was His love and compassion that inspired Him to heal.
-He was not only the people’s Shepherd, He was their Healer.
+Compassion is the driving force behind the ministry of Jesus.
+We read in Scripture of the many times Jesus is moved to compassion.
+It is His love and compassion that inspires Him to heal.
+He is not only the people’s Shepherd… He is their Healer.
 He continually amazed everyone with His miraculous healings.
-Yet the cornerstone of all His healings was His heart of compassion.
+Yet the cornerstone of all His healings is His heart of compassion.

-Jesus performed many miraculous acts of healing throughout His ministry.
-He opened the eyes of the blind… both physically and spiritually.
+Jesus performs many miraculous acts of healing throughout His ministry.
+He opens the eyes of the blind… both physically and spiritually.
 Here we see two blind men who recognize Jesus.
-They did not have to see Him to know Him and His power to heal.
-They ask Him for their eyes to be opened.
-Moved with love and compassion, Jesus reaches out with His healing touch, rescuing them from their blindness.
+They do not have to see Him to know Him and His power to heal.
+They ask for their eyes to be opened.
+Moved with love and compassion, Jesus reaches out with His healing touch, rescuing them from their captivity to blindness.
 They believe and follow Him.

 In biblical times, leprosy was a dreaded disease with no cure.
 It was highly contagious and greatly feared by all.
 Those with leprosy were outcasts from society, forced to live isolated lives.
 No one dared come near them.
 Yet we see Jesus’ heart of compassion when He hears a leper calling to Him for healing.
 Without hesitation, He reaches out to the man, touching Him with His healing power.
 The leper is immediately cured.

-In Jesus’ greatest miracle, we again see His deep love and compassion.
+In Jesus’ greatest miracle, we again see His deep love and compassion made manifest.
 Upon seeing Mary weeping over the death of her brother Lazarus, Jesus also weeps.
 He understands the depth of her emotions.
 Reaching out in compassion, and to the amazement of all, He miraculously raises Lazarus from the dead.
-God is glorified and many come to believe in Him.
+God is greatly glorified through this miracle.
+And many come to believe in Him.

 “Sing for joy, O heavens!
 Rejoice, O earth!
 Burst into song, O mountains!
 For the Lord has comforted His people and will have compassion on them in their suffering.” – Isaiah 49:13

 We can trust the Lord’s true heart of compassion for us.
 He is our Shepherd, our Comforter, our Healer.
-He will have compassion on us in our sufferings and will forever reach out in love.
+He will have compassion on us in our sufferings… and will forever reach out to us with His love.
 For His compassion never fails.